 Schemes are used to apply properties, finishes, and options to products and architectural components (walls, doors, and windows) from the Wall Drawing tab.
-Schemes can be applied universally throughout the drawing, or can be limited to specific selections in your drawing such as categories, Part Tags, or just whatever you have selected in your drawing.
-Schemes stay in the drawing in which they are created, but can also be saved and reused in other drawings where the same properties are needed.
+Schemes can be applied universally throughout the drawing, or can be limited to specific selections in your drawing such as categories, Part Tags, or whatever you have selected in your drawing.

-The Scheme Manager is where Schemes are stored and edited.
+The Scheme Manager is where Schemes are created, stored, and edited.
 It can contain multiple Schemes which can be applied to different areas or selections.